JorbFreire/my-work/README.md

 ## Roadmap

+- [ ] Mobile expandable previews slide modal
+- [ ] Make the contact form work
 - [ ] Responsive Images
-- [ ] Improve responsivity on project previews
-- [ ] Make it all responsive on really small screens
-- [ ] Make the contact form work
-- [ ] Build integration test
 - [ ] Find better quality assets
-- [ ] Make the previews expandable to display more images

 ## Wanna custom and use it for yourself?